 Now, you are free!

-Second, remember the intimate details of a happy version of you when you engaged in doing things you loved to a point of losing track of time.
-You got engaged so much so you didn’t notice the morning rays of the sun peeping through your dining window.
+Second, remember the intimate details of a happy version of yourself when you engaged in doing things you loved to a point of losing track of time.
+You got engaged so much that you didn’t notice the morning rays of the sun peeping through your dining window.

 You just meant to work on that thing for a few hours after dinner, but the present moment extended for hours keeping you captive in the flow.
 You just couldn’t part with it because you believed it was your reason for living.

 Don’t confuse such times for the nights you spent on some boring project under the intimidating watch of a tight deadline.
 I mean the fun stuff.

 If you are like me, a crowded ball of fun activities, you may be tempted to hate yourself because there is so much you loved to do.
 And you still do.
 Your list may extend to double digits.
 But don’t worry about the list; we will sort it out together right away.

 My next sentence may sound merciless, but it is worth doing if you want to stay on the journey with me.

 Listen friend, I don’t want you getting stuck with a hobby in one hand and a glaring temptation to pursue a separate 9-5 paper-chasing activity in the other.